Bobby Santos III: Current career

 After his stint in stock car racing, Santos returned to his roots, racing the full NASCAR Whelen Modified Tour for Bob Garbarino's Mystic Missile Racing team and a limited schedule in all three USAC divisions.
 Santos also made select appearances in the NEMA ranks in 2009.
 Santos' post-NASCAR career has been highlighted by wins in many of the nation's largest midget races, including the Turkey Night Grand Prix and Copper World Classic.
 He also won the 2020 Little 500 USAC Sprint car race at Anderson Speedway.

-He will drive part-time in the NASCAR Nationwide Series in 2012 for Tommy Baldwin Racing and will continue to compete on the NASCAR Whelen Modified Tour behind the wheel of the Tinio Corporation No. 44.
+Santos would drive part-time in the NASCAR Nationwide Series in 2012 for Tommy Baldwin Racing and would continue to compete on the NASCAR Whelen Modified Tour behind the wheel of the Tinio Corporation No. 44.

 Santos registered back-to-back Musket 250 wins in 2019 and 2020.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)